Thandiwe-Khalaki/alx-pre_course/README.md

 not so empty file.

-Thhis an update required for task 4
+This an update required for task 4